IBM/acme-freight/OW-NAPI-README.md

 ### Configure the controller application to use your newly created secure API endpoints

-Now that we've created the secure endpoints, we need to update the Acme Freight microservice that calls the OpenWhisk actions.
+Now that we've created the secure endpoints, we need to update the Acme Freight microservice that calls the Cloud Function actions.
 The controller application already has the code to call a secured endpoint; we simply need to tell the application your secured API URL and API key that you created earlier.

 _Note: Using environment configuration is the best practice for updating the backend services that the controller needs.
 To access the secured API, the controller code checks if an API URL and API key are provided and uses them for requests.
 [See the code](https://github.com/IBM/acme-freight-controller/blob/dev/server/utils.py#L76)_

-Jump to your [Bluemix DevOps toolchains](https://console.ng.bluemix.net/devops/toolchains) and click the toolchain you created for Acme Freight.
+Jump to your [IBM Cloud DevOps toolchains](https://cloud.ibm.com/devops/toolchains) and click the toolchain you created for Acme Freight.
 You should then see the following screen, click on the square under `Deliver` for the `controller` pipeline:

 <img src="docs/toolchains.png" alt="Toolchains" width="700">